Larry Schultz: Later years

 In 2009 It's Yoga San Francisco closed.
 In these final years Schultz and his wife Marie focused on their global 200-hour Rocket Yoga teacher training program, which graduated more than 5000 students, including many who became well-known yoga teachers, at 15 yoga studios.
 He was known for "his signature mix of humor and discipline, generosity and firmness—and above all, kindness".

 Death

 Schultz died on February 27, 2011, in Toledo, Ohio.

 Legacy

 Schultz is recognized as one of the creators of Power Yoga.
-Schultz left behind a global network of yoga studios operating under his brand, It's Yoga, and teaching his Rocket Yoga.
+Schultz left behind a global network of yoga studios teaching his Rocket Yoga.